This page is part of the ONYX Battery Guide

 It is intended for riders using the stock ONYX configuration who want consistent behavior, larger safety margins, and a smoother day-to-day ownership experience than earlier battery generations provided.

-The sections that follow move from system fundamentals into real-world electrical characteristics, charging practices, operating limits, and long-term ownership considerations.
+The sections that follow cover system fundamentals, real-world electrical behavior, charging practices, operating limits, and long-term ownership considerations.

 The ONYX 80V 45Ah battery operates on a higher-voltage system than the original 72V RCR platform.